|

 in most studies.
 Loss of urinary control (incontinence) and loss of sexual function (impotence) can occur with this procedure.

+The likelihood of these complications varies greatly with the skill and experience of the surgeon.
 A prostatectomy can only cure men when the cancer is completely removed.
 If surgery leaves behind even a few microscopic

+cancer cells, these can later grow and ultimately spread.
 Robotic prostatectomy can be done at select institutions.
 The surgeon guides robotic arms to help perform the operation.

 Smaller incisions are used, which may result in slightly shorter recovery times.
 Some studies have shown a higher risk of